abinrajmk8/Celebrity-Faces-Dataset/README.md

 # Celebrity-Faces-Dataset

-# upload  imagess of each celebrity in  seperate folder or upload the image as celebrityname.jpg
+### upload the images of celebrity as name.jpg in Samples folder